Partnerships in Learning and Teaching (PLanT) Projects Funding Scheme

 Additional funding from the Diversity & Inclusion budget is being allocated to fund up to five additional PLanT projects each year until 2027/28 with a specific focus on decolonising the curriculum.
 Acknowledging that we are all at different points on our decolonising journey, eligible projects could involve:

 - an initial listening exercise with students about how teaching content and teaching methods in your discipline could be decolonised and which initial steps could be taken;

 - an evaluation of the changes you have made to a module to decolonise content/methods and seeking student views via a focus group;

 - collaboratively designing and creating with student partners a decolonised approach to assessment methods;

 - an evaluation on using the University of Reading Decolonising the Curriculum materials to inform your T&L practice and the realised benefits for students.

-The application process and scheme criteria will be as specified above/below, except that instead of demonstrating how the project aligns with local School/Department priorities and with the University Strategic Plan (criterion 4), applicants will need to demonstrate how the project aligns specifically with the University’s strategic focus on equality, diversity and inclusion.
+The application process and scheme criteria will be as specified above/below, except that instead of demonstrating how the project aligns with local School/Department priorities and University Strategic Priorities (criterion 1), applicants will need to demonstrate how the project aligns specifically with the University’s strategic focus on equality, diversity and inclusion.

 PLanT projects can be of any duration within an academic year but they must be completed (and the associated funding spent) by 31st July.